noahdotpy/mytoolbox/modules/wallpapers/README.md

 - If test passes successfully, gschema override is then copied into `/usr/share/glib-2.0/schemas` location.
 - To finally apply wallpaper defaults, gschema override is then compiled with `glib-compile-schemas` normally.

-For more details about Gnome wallpaper functions, please see "Usage (Gnome)" documentation section.
+For more details about GNOME wallpaper functions, please see "Usage (GNOME)" documentation section.

 ## Usage